210.236.2393 TDominguezRE@gmail.com

 Bulverde is quieter, less developed, and more rural-feeling — it attracts buyers who want land and privacy more than town amenities.
 New Braunfels has more of everything: more restaurants, more events, more schools to choose from, more new construction, more resale inventory.
 Bulverde wins on acreage value and seclusion.
 New Braunfels wins on lifestyle infrastructure and community energy.
 These two rarely appeal to the same buyer.

-Canyon Lake sits just northwest of New Braunfels and offers a similar Hill Country and water lifestyle with a different community character — worth exploring if you’re comparing options in this corridor.
+Canyon Lake sits just northwest of New Braunfels and offers a similar Hill Country and water lifestyle with a different community character.
+It’s worth exploring if you’re comparing options in this corridor.

-Garden Ridge and Timberwood Park both offer Comal ISD in a quieter, lower-density setting than most New Braunfels neighborhoods — worth comparing if larger lots and more residential quiet are the priority.
+Garden Ridge and Timberwood Park both offer Comal ISD in a quieter, lower-density setting than most New Braunfels neighborhoods.
+They’re worth considering if larger lots and more residential quiet are the priority.

 Getting Around New Braunfels + Daily Commutes